-From 1884, some 24 petitions calling for women to be able to vote were collected, inspired by efforts overseas in the UK and the US.
+From 1884, 24 petitions calling for women to be able to vote were collected, inspired by efforts overseas in the UK and the US.
 Women's suffrage ramped up a few years later with three major petitions, eventually resulting in the Women's Suffrage Bill being passed on 19 September 1893.
 But why was New Zealand first country in the world to grant women the right to vote?

 A tough life in the colony

 While marriage was considered the main 'occupation' of New Zealand colonial women in the 19th century, it involved more than it did in the UK, according to The Colonial Helpmeet: Women's Role and the Vote in Nineteenth-Century New Zealand by Raewyn Dalziel.